-In case of illness, American citizens traveling abroad should be aware of the services that are offered by the U.S. embassies and consulates.
-U.S. consular officers can assist in locating medical services, transferring funds, and informing relatives of a health condition.
+In case of illness, American citizens traveling abroad should know about the services that are offered by the U.S. embassies and consulates.
+U.S. consular officers can help in finding medical care, transferring funds, and telling relatives about a health condition.

-However, they cannot act as lawyers or bankers.
-Additionally, payment of hospital and other expenses is the responsibility of the traveler.
-Although many health insurance companies will pay "customary and reasonable" hospital costs abroad, very few will pay for medical transport back to the United States.
-Medical evacuation can easily cost $10,000 or more, depending on your location and medical condition.
+But they can't act as lawyers or bankers.
+Plus, payment of hospital and other expenses is the responsibility of the traveler.
+Many health insurance companies will pay "customary and reasonable" hospital costs abroad.
+But very few will pay for medical transport back to the U.S. Medical evacuation can easily cost $25,000 or more, even more than $100,000, depending on your location and health condition.
 Some private supplemental travel insurance plans provide coverage for overseas medical costs as well as medical evacuation.
-The Medicare program does not provide coverage for hospital or medical costs outside the United States in most cases.
+The Medicare program does not provide coverage for hospital or medical costs outside the U.S. in most cases.
 Older adults may learn more about foreign medical coverage with Medicare supplement plans by contacting AARP.

-Recommendations for international travelers by the U.S. Department of State, Bureau of Consular Affairs include the following:
+The U.S. Department of State Bureau of Consular Affairs advises the following for international travelers:

 Learn what medical services your health insurance will cover overseas before going abroad.